vegaprotocol/vegawallet/README.md

 cd vegawallet && go build
 ```

-### Usage

-**Note:** Whether you are building Vega Wallet from source code or installing it from the repository, this will install the program under the name
-`vegawallet`, and not `vegawallet`.
-Thus, when reading the documentation in the repository,
-replace `vegawallet` with `vegawallet`.

 #### Using the command-line

 See a list of commands available in the wallet [here](cmd/README.md).